bahrus/be-elevating/README.md

 The name "be-elevating" is a bit long for something that will likely be sprinkled throughout the HTML/template.

 That is the canonical name.
 The developer can, in less formal settings, especially where the be-elevating enhancement/behavior is widely used, define a "nickname" more to their own liking.
 This package does in fact provide a sample of how that is done, aliasing be-elevating with the elevator emoji:  🛗.
 That is what we will use in the following examples.
-Please make the mental map from 🛗 to "be-elevating".
+Please make the mental map from 🛗 to "be-elevating" in the examples that follow.

 ## Example 1c - specifying local property to pass, and target property